40843245/Perl/syntax.md

 ```

 > [!NOTE]
 > In Perl, one also can use for loop with `C-style`.
-(See Example 4.)
+(See Example 3.)

-Example 4 and Example 5 give same result.
+Example 3 and Example 4 give same result.

-+ Example 4:
++ Example 3:

 ```
 use warnings;